mes258/Interpreter_PLC/README.md

 ## To do:
-- [ ] Part 2:
+- [x] Part 2:
-	- [ ] look at given try/catch and fix ours if needed
+	- [x] look at given try/catch and fix ours if needed
-	- [ ] make sure the rest of part 2 is perfect
+	- [x] make sure the rest of part 2 is perfect
 - [ ] Overall
-	- [ ] You should write a function called interpret that takes a filename
+	- [x] You should write a function called interpret that takes a filename
-	- [ ] This calls parser with the filename
+	- [x] This calls parser with the filename
-	- [ ] Then evaluates the parse tree returned by parser
 	- [ ] Finally, it returns the proper value returned by main
-- [ ] Make parser work with Dr. Racket
+- [x] Make parser work with Dr. Racket
-	- [ ] As with the previous parser, this one is written for R5RS scheme, and you will need to comment/uncomment some lines to use it with racket.
+	- [x] As with the previous parser, this one is written for R5RS scheme, and you will need to comment/uncomment some lines to use it with racket.
 - [ ] Add function support
 	- [ ] Add to MList:
+	- [ ] Base layer of state is global vars and functions
+	- [ ] M_value for calling a function
+		- [ ] create a function environment using the closure function on the current environment
+		- [ ] evaluate each actual parameter in the current environment and bind it to the formal parameter in the function environment
+		- [ ] interpret the body of the function with the function environment.
+	- [x] M_bool into tail recursion form
+	- [x] M_value into tail recursion form

 ```
 function a(x, y) {          =>   (function a (x y) ((return (+ x y)))
   return x + y;